-In November 2023, the FASB issued ASU 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures, which is intended to improve reportable segment disclosures.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures, which is intended to improve reportable segment disclosures.
 The ASU expands public entities' segment disclosures by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss.
-It also requires disclosure of the amount and description of the composition of other segment items, as well as interim disclosures of a reportable segment's profit or loss and assets.
+It also requires disclosures of a reportable segment's profit or loss and assets.
 The ASU also applies to entities with a single reportable segment.
-The guidance is effective for the Company beginning October 1, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements and related disclosures.
+The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company adopted this standard for its fiscal year beginning January 1, 2024.
+The adoption of the new standard did not have an impact on the Company's financial position, results of operations or cash flows.
+Please refer to Note 15, Segment Information, for the related disclosures.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which includes amendments that further enhance income tax disclosures, primarily through standardization and disaggregation of rate reconciliation categories and income taxes paid by jurisdiction.
 The amendments are effective for the Company beginning January 1, 2025, with early adoption permitted, and should be applied either prospectively or retrospectively.
-The Company is currently evaluating the ASU to determine its impact on the Company's consolidated financial statements and related disclosures.
+The Company is currently evaluating this ASU to determine its impact on the Company's consolidated financial statements and related disclosures.